Reactive-Extensions/rx.disposables/doc/compositedisposable.md

 # `CompositeDisposable` class #

-Represents a group of disposable resources that are disposed together.
+Represents a group of disposable resources that are disposed together that can be added to and removed from.

 ## Usage ##

-The follow example shows the basic usage of an `CompositeDisposable`.
+The follow example shows the basic usage of a `CompositeDisposable`.

 ```js
 const d1 = Disposable.create(() => console.log('one'));